python-discord/code-jam-6/README.md

 Code style and readability will be important factors in judging your team's project.
 We expect you to follow the style recommendations made in [PEP8](https://www.python.org/dev/peps/pep-0008/) and, to check for compliance with PEP8, we will use a linting tool called [flake8](http://flake8.pycqa.org/en/stable/).
 In case PEP8 and flake8 disagree, the output of the linter will be leading.

 We will be using flake8 without additional plugins and with most of default settings enabled.
-Two notable exceptions are that we will use a maximum line length of 100 characters and ignore error E226.
-To allow you to run flake8 with the same settings as we will use, we have added a `.flake8` configuration file to your team folder.
+The most notable exception is that we've set the maximum line length to 100 characters.
+To make it easy for you to run flake8 with the same settings as we will use, we have added a `.flake8` configuration file to your team folder.

 Obviously, adhering to PEP8 is not the only factor that determines if your code is readable, so make sure to look [beyond PEP8](https://www.youtube.com/watch?v=wf-BqAjZb8M) as well.